Tibetan sovereignty debate: Other rights

-The PRC argues that the Tibetan authority under successive Dalai Lamas was also itself a human rights violator.
+The government of the PRC argues that the Tibetan authority which existed under the rule of successive Dalai Lamas was also a human rights violator.
 The old society of Tibet was a serfdom and, according to reports of an early English explorer, had remnants of "a very mild form of slavery" prior to the 13th Dalai Lama's reforms of 1913.

-Tibetologist Robert Barnett wrote about clerical resistance to the introduction of anything Anti-Buddhist that might disturb the prevailing power structure.
-Clergy obstructed modernization attempts by the 13th Dalai Lama.
+The Tibetologist Robert Barnett wrote that the clerics based their resistance to the introduction of anything which might disturb the prevailing power structure on their belief that it was Anti-Buddhist.
+For example, the clergy obstructed modernization attempts by the 13th Dalai Lama.

-Old Tibet had a long history of persecuting non-Buddhist Christians.
-In the years 1630 and 1742, Tibetan Christian communities were suppressed by the lamas of the Gelugpa Sect, whose chief lama was the Dalai Lama.
-Jesuit priests were made prisoners in 1630 or attacked before they reached Tsaparang.
-Between 1850 and 1880, eleven fathers of the Paris Foreign Mission Society were murdered in Tibet, or killed or injured during their journeys to other missionary outposts in the Sino-Tibetan borderlands.
-In 1881 Father Brieux was reported to have been murdered on his way to Lhasa.
-Qing officials later discovered that the murder cases were in fact covertly supported and even orchestrated by local lamaseries and their patrons—the native chieftains.
-In 1904, Qing official Feng Quan sought to curtail the influence of the Gelugpa Sect and ordered the protection of Western missionaries and their churches.
-Indignation over Feng Quan and the Christian presence escalated to a climax in March 1905, when thousands of the Batang lamas revolted, killing Feng, his entourage, local Manchu and Han Chinese officials, and the local French Catholic priests.
-The revolt soon spread to other cities in eastern Tibet, such as Chamdo, Litang and Nyarong, and at one point almost spilled over into neighboring Sichuan Province.
-The missionary stations and churches in these areas were burned and destroyed by the angry Gelugpa monks and local chieftains.
-Dozens of local Westerners, including at least four priests, were killed or fatally wounded.
-The scale of the rebellion was so tremendous that only when panicked Qing authorities hurriedly sent 2,000 troops from Sichuan to pacify the mobs did the revolt gradually come to an end.
-The lamasery authorities and local native chieftains' hostility towards the Western missionaries in Tibet lingered through the last throes of the Qing dynasty and into the Republican period.
+The Buddhist-dominated society of Old Tibet had a long history of persecuting Christians and other non-Buddhists.
+In 1630 and 1742, Tibetan Christian communities were suppressed by the lamas of the Gelugpa Sect, whose chief lama was the Dalai Lama.
+Jesuit priests were imprisoned in 1630 or they were attacked before they reached Tsaparang.
+Between 1850 and 1880, eleven fathers of the Paris Foreign Mission Society were murdered in Tibet, or they were killed or injured during their journeys to other missionary outposts in the Sino-Tibetan borderlands.
+In 1881, Father Brieux was reportedly murdered while he was travelling to Lhasa.
+Qing officials later discovered that the murderers were covertly supported and the crimes which they committed were even orchestrated by the patrons of local lamaseries — the native chieftains.
+In 1904, the Qing official Feng Quan sought to curtail the influence of the Gelugpa Sect and he also ordered the protection of Western missionaries and their churches.
+Indignation with Feng Quan and indignation with the Christian presence in Tibet both escalated until they reached a climax in March 1905, when thousands of Batang lamas revolted, killing Feng, his entourage, local Manchu and Han Chinese officials, and the local French Catholic priests.
+The revolt soon spread to other cities in eastern Tibet, such as Chamdo, Litang and Nyarong, and at one point, it almost spilled over into neighboring Sichuan Province.
+The missionary stations and the churches which were located in these areas were burned and destroyed by the angry Gelugpa monks and the local chieftains.
+Dozens of Westerners who lived in these areas, including at least four priests, were killed or fatally wounded.
+The scale of the rebellion was tremendous, so the revolt did not gradually come to an end until panicked Qing authorities pacified the mobs by hurriedly sending 2,000 troops from Sichuan.
+In Tibet, the hostility towards the Western missionaries which was prevalent among the lamasery authorities and the local native chieftains' lingered through the last throes of the Qing dynasty and it also lingered into the Republican period.